 |Addictive Behaviours||15 credits|

-You also complete an individual Research Project, which should have a forensic psychology focus.
+You also complete an individual Research Project (45 credits), which should have a forensic psychology focus.

-And you choose six modules.
+You also choose modules to the value of 45 credits.
 Examples that could be selected include:

 |Multivariate Statistical Methods in Psychology||15 credits|